cf73/idisaved2/content/collections/pages/word-as-image-2.md

         content:
           -
             type: text
+            text: 'We will now continue the lecture on Word ' -
+            type: text
+            marks:
+              -
+                type: bold
+            text: AS
+          -
+            type: text
-            text: 'We will now continue the lecture on Word AS Image and the language as a systems that supports this.'
+            text: ' Image and the language as a systems that supports this.'
     type: text
     enabled: true
   -